I can't connect to my server because of network configuration issues, what can I do?

 ipconfig /all

-2. You should see something like the example below being returned, which shows you how your server is currently configured:
+2. You should see output similar to the example below, which shows how your server is currently configured:

 3. Please check that the IP address, subnet mask and default gateway displayed match up with the ones outlined in the Customer Control Panel.
 (You can check the Customer Control Panel configuration by following our guide here.)